Flow999Cloud/text-bot/README.md

      cf login -u <your-Bluemix-ID> -p <your-Bluemix-password>
      ```

 7. Create instances of the services that are used by the application.
-If you already have instances of the Alchemy Language service, you can use that instances and its API key:

      - Create an instance of the [Conversation][conversation] service by running the following command:

         cf create-service conversation free conversation-service

-    - If you do not already have one, create an instance of the [Alchemy Language](alchemy-language) service by running the following command:

-        cf create-service alchemy_api free alchemy-language-service

-        **IMPORTANT:** This application performs best when you use an Alchemy API key that supports high transaction limits.
-The free Alchemy API key has a limit of 1000 transactions per day.
-You can upgrade to the Standard or Advanced Plan of the Alchemy API service to obtain a key that supports more than 1000 transactions per day.
-To upgrade to the Standard or Advanced plans, you will need to add a credit card to your Bluemix account.
-For plan and pricing information, click [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).

-    - Create an instance of the [Weather Insights service](weatherinsights) by running the following command:

-        cf create-service weatherinsights Free-v2 weatherinsights-service

      - Create an instance of the [Cloudant NoSQL database](cloudantNoSQLDB) service by running the following command:

-        cf create-service cloudantNoSQLDB Shared cloudantNoSQLDB-service
+        cf create-service cloudantNoSQLDB Lite cloudantNoSQLDB-service

-    You will see a message which warns you that the **Shared** plan for the Cloudant NoSQLDB service is not free.

 8. Create and retrieve service keys to access the Conversation service:

         cf create-service-key conversation-service myKey
         cf service-key conversation-service myKey

-9. Create and retrieve service keys to access the WeatherInsights service:

-        cf create-service-key weatherinsights-service myKey
-        cf service-key weatherinsights-service myKey

-    **IMPORTANT:** The Free plan for the WeatherInsights service provides a username and password as part of its service key.
-To take advantage of the full capabilities of the application in this starter kit, you should use an instance of the WeatherInsights service that supports high transaction limits.
-To be able to reach those limits, you will need to upgrade to the service's Standard or Premium plans because the pricing model for this service is based on the maximum number of API calls that you can make to the service per minute.
-The Premium plan is ideal.
-If you upgrade to the Standard or Premium plans, you will receive and API key rather than username and password credentials.
-To upgrade to the Standard or Premium plans, you will need to add a credit card to your Bluemix account.
-For plan and pricing information, click [here](https://console.ng.bluemix.net/catalog/services/weather-company-data/).

-10. Create and retrieve service keys for the Alchemy Language service:

-        cf create-service-key alchemy-language-service myKey
-        cf service-key alchemy-language-service myKey

-11. Create and retrieve service keys for the Cloudant service:
+9. Create and retrieve service keys for the Cloudant service:

         cf create-service-key cloudantNoSQLDB-service myKey
         cf service-key cloudantNoSQLDB-service myKey

-12. A file named `.env` file is used to provide the service keys for your service instances to the application.
+10. A file named `.env` file is used to provide the service keys for your service instances to the application.
 Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file using the following command:

         cp .env.example .env